listr2/listr2/docs/getting-started/context.md

 A context is an object that is shared across the task list.
 Even though external variables can be used to do the same operation, context gives a self-contained way to process internal tasks.

+Context can be anything that satisfies the type [ListrContext](/api/types/ListrContext.html) which mostly types `any`, but it is advised to be an object, due to the intention of using it as a mutable structure that goes through the task.

+Context type can be injected as a type parameter to Listr class to limit what is being used as the context throughout the task and ensure type safety.

 - A successful task will return the context for further operation.
 - Context can be injected from outside while creating the task list or running the task list.
 - If an error is encountered, the context at the time will be recorded as a frozen object to give the ability to further debug the issue.